Cycling around Ljubljana

 Bike rental and guided cycling tours

-Bicikelj, the city's bike sharing system, provides bikes for hire from self-service terminals located across the wider Ljubljana city centre.
+BicikeLj, the city's bike sharing system, provides bikes for hire from self-service terminals located across the wider Ljubljana city centre.
 And it’s practically free.
 The Ljubljana Bike project provides easy and affordable bike rental from the Slovenian Tourist Information Centre.

-Exploring Ljubljana by Bicycle
+Explore Ljubljana by bicycle

 The city is best experienced by cyclists taking themed cycling paths, identified by easily noticeable blue markings.

-• Plečnik’s Ljubljana connects elements of the famous architect’s heritage around the city and ends at his former home in Trnovo.
+- Plečnik route (Plečnikova pot) connects elements of the famous architect’s heritage around the city and ends at his former home in Trnovo.